Frequently Asked Questions

 Yes, the safety of our students is of upmost importance.
 Appropriate safety measures are in place to protect our faculty, staff, and students.
 However, for the protection and safety of our students, these plans are available on-site only and may be reviewed by request upon submission of proper identification.

-What sports are available to the students?
+What after school extracurriculars are available to the students?

 Do students have to take standardized tests?